cguenther0929/firework_igniter/README.md

 v0.0.1 -- The console is up and working.
 Routines for getting unsigned decimal and float numbers from the user are working.
 Through the console, the fuse current and DAC voltage can be appropriately set -- DAC output working.
 The health LED is being driven appropriately.

 v0.0.2 -- Implementation of UART buffering for the XBEE module has been completed.
 The buffering operation is untested, however.
 SW modified so that a particular analog switch can be enabled.
 Readings can now be taken from the A2D.
 A2D readings are very accurate.

+v1.0.0 -- This version has been tested with a PC (running the v1.0.0 python application), in which commands were exchanged over a USB cable.
+Fuse check functionality is working well.
+This version is suitable for running a show.